JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 server, but any user-created resources cannot be saved.

 ## Usage
-Make sure node.js and npm (https://nodejs.org/en/) are installed on your system, then from fprime/openmct, run:
+This package requires node.js and npm (https://nodejs.org/en/) to build and run.
+Additionally, the build scripts depend on Python autocoders, so make sure your system has Python 2, and use your favorite package manager to install the "lxml" module.

+To configure and start the OpenMCT server, run the following:
 ```
 npm install
 ```
-(Optional): This package ships with a frozen set of the javascript packages needed to run the server, but running 'npm install' will update packages if more recent versions are available.
+(Optional): This package ships with a frozen set of the JavaScript packages needed to run the server, but running npm install will update packages if more recent versions are available.
 These packages are located in the "node_modules" directory.

 ```